Peter-beeler/Rulecheck/Readme.md

 ### Backup Way

-Also, if the installation above doesn't work, you can compile the source code ypuself.
+Also, if the installation above doesn't work, you can compile the source code youself.

 Please check the webpage: